huggingface/blog/musicgen-inference.md

         return [{"generated_audio": prediction}]
 ```

-Note that in this example, we are only generating audio from text, and not using melody control.
+To keep things simple in this example we are only generating audio from text, and not conditioning it with a melody.
-Then, we will create a `requirements.txt` file containing the dependencies we need to run the code:
+Next, we will create a `requirements.txt` file containing all the dependencies we need to run our inference code:

 ```
 transformers==4.31.0